-The current ratio is a vital liquidity ratio.
-It measures the liquidity position of a company.
-It is useful not only to the internal finance manager but equally useful to creditors, lenders, banks, investors etc. It is simple but incredibly useful information for financial analysts.
-The low current ratio is a direct sign of high risk of bankruptcy and too high current ratio impacts the profits adversely.
+The current ratio is a vital liquidity ratio that measures a company’s liquidity position.
+It is helpful to the internal finance manager and equally useful to creditors, lenders, banks, investors, etc. The current ratio indicates the ability of a company to generate cash from current assets to pay current liabilities, which become due in the short term.
+It is simple but provides incredibly useful information to financial analysts.
+The low current ratio is a direct sign of a high risk of bankruptcy, and too high would impact the profits adversely.

-Calculation of current ratio is very simple.
-It is just a ratio of the current asset to current liabilities.
-Sometimes, these figures are readily available but at times, they are to be determined using the financial statements of the company.
-Ratio is stated as follows:
+The calculation of the current ratio is very simple.
+It is just a proportion of the current asset to current liabilities.
+Sometimes, these figures are readily available.
+But at times, we need to determine them using the company’s financial statements.
+Now, we discuss its formula:

 Current Ratio = Current Assets / Current Liabilities

-Current assets include all those items which are either cash or can be converted into cash in a short while.
-This period is generally considered a year.
-Although the following list cannot be comprehensive but we have tried to cover most of them.
-Current Assets include following items:
+It includes all those items which are either cash or can be converted into cash in a short while.
+Generally, this period is of one year.
+Although the following list cannot be comprehensive we have tried to cover most of them.
+Current Assets include the following items:

 - Inventory / Stock